kjendrzyca/best-practices/README.md

 - If you want to master something you need to teach it
 - You should be spending your time building stuff, not studying for multiple choice tests
 - "Nobody wants developers to reinvent the wheel (again), but reading about how a wheel works is a poor substitute for the experience of driving around on a new wheels of you own creation"
+- Optimize for team productivity
+- Choose a team where you are the worst of them
+- Find a mentor, be a mentor

+##Open Source
+- Put initial version on-line
+- "No contribution is too small"

 ##Other
 - Java and .Net have been designed to survive enterprise development